 This post may contain affiliate links.
 Please see our disclosure policy.

-Say goodbye to dried-out, lackluster meatballs for good.
-These Italian baked meatballs are packed with flavor and, thanks to a simple baking technique, turn out juicy and tender every single time.
+Say goodbye to dried-out, lackluster meatballs for good with this Baked Meatball Recipe!
+Packed with flavor and made using a unique (and simple) baking technique, these meatballs turn out juicy and tender every single time.

-Kristen's Keys for Baked Meatballs
+Kristen's Keys

-The process of baking meatballs is simple, but there are a few non-negotiables that make this baked meatball recipe stand out.
+The process of baking meatballs is simple, but I have a few non-negotiables that make this recipe stand out from all others!

 - Use a rimmed baking sheet.
 The rimmed edge works to contain the broth, which is key for this recipe.

 - Bake at a high temperature.
-Baking meatballs at 450℉ (230℃) creates a crispy exterior and cooks the interior quickly, keeping the meatballs juicy and tender.
+Baking meatballs at 450℉ creates a crispy exterior and cooks the interior quickly, keeping the meatballs juicy and tender.

 5-Star Reader Review